Housing in Ann Arbor is in high demand. You will need to plan in advance for your housing needs.

 Zaragon West – Ann Arbor

-Zaragon West offers Ann Arbor apartments and housing for rent for visiting students, faculty, and staff of the University of Michigan.
-Contact us at 734-786-3890
+Zaragon West located at 401 Thompson, offers Ann Arbor apartments and housing for rent for visiting students, faculty, and staff of the University of Michigan.
+Contact them at 734-786-3890